-The eligible own funds identified in Section E.2.1 amount to 268.5% of the SCR presented in Section E.1.3.4.
-On the previous year's reporting date, this ratio stood at 219.2%.
-This change is mainly due to the market downturn in the
+The eligible own funds identified in Section E.2.1 amount to 270.9% of the SCR presented in Section E.1.3.4.
+On the previous year's reporting date, this ratio stood at 267.6%.
+This change is considered immaterial (less than 10%-points).
+Due to the change in the counterparty default risk as of December 31, 2022, mentioned in section C.3.2, the solvency ratio shown here for the previous year differs insignificantly from that in the SFCR 2022.